aws/aws-encryption-sdk-javascript/modules/client-node/Readme.md

 const { encryptionContext } = messageHeader

 /* Verify that all values in the original encryption context are in the
- * current one. (the Encryption SDK adds extra values for signing.)
+ * current one.
+(The Encryption SDK adds extra values for signing.)
  */
  Object
     .entries(context)